tailscale/tailscale/api.md

 object.

 ## Tailnet

-A tailnet is the name of your Tailscale network.
+A tailnet is your private network, composed of all the devices on it and their configuration.
+For more information on tailnets, see [our user-facing documentation](https://tailscale.com/kb/1136/tailnet/).

-You can find it in the top left corner of the [Admin Panel](https://login.tailscale.com/admin) beside the Tailscale logo.
+When making API requests, your tailnet is identified by the organization name.
+You can find it on the [Settings page](https://login.tailscale.com/admin/settings) of the admin console.

-`alice@example.com` belongs to the `example.com` tailnet and would use the following format for API calls:
+For example, if `alice@example.com` belongs to the `example.com` tailnet, they would use the following format for API calls:

 ```
 GET /api/v2/tailnet/example.com/...